DataDog/integrations-core/databricks/README.md

 <!-- partial
 {{% site-region region="us,us3,us5,eu,gov,ap1" %}}
 You can also define or modify environment variables with the cluster-scoped init script path using the UI, Databricks CLI, or invoking the Clusters API:
+    - The `DD_API_KEY` environment variable to better identify your clusters.
     - The `DD_ENV` environment variable to better identify your clusters.
     - Set `DD_SITE` to your site: {{< region-param key="dd_site" code="true" >}}.
 Defaults to `datadoghq.com`
 {{% /site-region %}}
 partial -->

+<div class="alert alert-warning">For security reasons, it's not recommended to define the `DD_API_KEY` environment in plain text directly in the UI.
+Instead, please use <a href="https://docs.databricks.com/en/security/secrets/index.html">Databricks secrets</a>.</div>

 #### Standard cluster